 What do you learn about your children to ensure you’re the best teacher?

-Teachers need to understand both what their class needs as a group and what each child individually needs.
+Teachers need to understand both what their class needs as a group and what each child needs individually.
 Every child has different strengths and weaknesses, which means teachers must know how to accommodate these differences if they want each child to succeed.
-In order to answer this question, you should focus not only on what you want to learn about them but also on how you will achieve that.
+In order to answer this question, focus not only on what you want to learn about them but also on how you will achieve that.

 A good example of a short but effective answer can be: “I focus on what motivates each child when it comes to asking questions and finding answers to them.
 I want all of them to build a healthy relationship with learning and thinking, so I always share different creative projects that give them a place to engage with concepts at their own pace.”